merlinthemagic/MTS/README.md

 - automate something
 - many more ...

-Take a look for the example:
+Take a look for the example: (*you can found this in example folder*)
-- <a href="https://github.com/plonknimbuzz/MTS/blob/master/README.md#the-shell">1.
+- <a href="https://github.com/plonknimbuzz/MTS/blob/master/README.md#example-1-input-something-in-inputtext">1.
 Input something in input=text</a>
+- <a href="https://github.com/plonknimbuzz/MTS/blob/master/README.md#example-1-input-something-in-inputtext">2: Scrapping a content of website</a>

 ### Example 1: Input something in input=text

-*you can found this in example folder*

 Most of web developer sometimes meet hard practice or create duplicate function which one run in browser and 1 run in CLI.
 This example will explain how to solve this case easly using MTS.

 First, We create demo.
 In this case we have script that will display name which user inserted in input text and save it into database (we simulate to write on text file instead insert to db).